The Best Chili Recipe Ever

 - 2 large green bell peppers, cleaned and finely chopped

-- 6 jalapeños, diced up very fine
+- 6 jalapeños, finely diced

 - 1 (4-oz.) can chopped green chilies